All Episodes

 Every single incident we're referring to here shows weakness.

-That that that's the one common thread.
+That's the one common thread.

-Now the question is how do we show strength?
+Now the question is, how do we show strength?

-Do we have thirty seconds?
+Do we have 30 seconds?

 I'll let you answer that.